fskeen/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+It helps avoid prop drilling when you need to get a prop many levels deep.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store is a repository of state.
+There is only one store in a redux application.
+Actions are like messages that contain instructions.
+It sends instructions which are then carried out by the reducer, which take in an action and returns the next state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global while component state is local.
+Application state is state that is stored in something like a centralized database for state (such as the store in Redux).
+Component state is defined in a component itself.
+Redux is great for storing state that many components need to access, and which you are okay with many components having access to.
+It's also useful if you need to track changes to state.
+Local state is probably better for small or extremely individual pieces of state, such as whether someone has opened an accordion menu or selected an option in a form.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk is a middleware that allows us to dispatch actions asynchronously.
+It changes action creators by letting us return a function instead of an object.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I can see the utility of redux, but at the level of project I'm working on, I prefer using component state and context api, which are quicker and more flexible.
+Failing that, I am alright with Redux to store major pieces of state while I still use component state in small cases.

 ## Project Set Up